 Choose keywords for Display Network campaigns

-Display Network keywords help you connect your campaigns to people most likely to be interested in your business.
+Display Network keywords help you connect your campaigns to likely buyers.

-For example, if your most likely customers like to hike, you might add keywords around hiking or enjoying the outdoors.
-Then, AdWords finds relevant websites that include your keywords as well as relevant audiences who are interested in those keywords.
-It’s a good idea to pick keywords that are relevant to an entire ad group, and not just a single ad.
+For example, if your most likely customers hike, you might add keywords around hiking or the outdoors.
+AdWords will find relevant websites that include your keywords as well as relevant audiences interested in those keywords.
+Try to pick keywords that are relevant to entire ad groups, and not just a single ad.

-This article explains how keywords work on the Display Network.
+This article explains how to use keywords on the Display Network.

 How it works

 Keywords are one of the targeting options on the Display Network.
-Sometimes your ads may show on placements that seem unrelated to your Display keywords.
-Depending on your keyword setting, your ads may show to audiences based on their recent browsing history or other factors, rather than the content of the page they’re currently viewing.
-Find out more
+Sometimes your ads may show on placements that seem unrelated to your keywords.
+Depending on your keyword setting, your ads instead may show to audiences based on their recent browsing history or other factors, rather than the content of the page they’re currently viewing.
+Learn more at About Contextual Marketing.

 - Create ad groups for your products or services so we can show ads related to them.

-- Choose keywords that you imagine could appear on a website where your most likely customers might browse.
+- Choose keywords that you imagine could appear on websites where your customers might browse.